railwaycat/homebrew-emacsmacport/README.md

 * No title bar
   `--with-no-title-bars`
   Enabled by default when build with this patch.
-This feature can been controled by `mac-use-title-bar`, a boolean with default value `false`.
+This feature can been controlled by `mac-use-title-bar`, a boolean with default value `false`.
 Value settings will been used in new frame **after** Emacs started. (<- yes this is a bug).

 * Natural title bar
   `--with-natural-title-bar`